popsolutions/openventilator/projectPhilosophy.md

+##Global Problems Must Have Global Solutions##
+Do you have a solution for a problem that only works in your country or city?
+So then it isn`t a sollutions is a new problem.
+The they humanity start thinking about a global and interconected society as a hole we will evolve as a society.

+A solution that can only be reproduced in rich countries is selfish and a characteristic of imperialism.

 ## Before attempting to make a new project or re-inventing the wheel ##
 Please read how ventilators used to work on the 50s and even before.